darthur2/darthur2.github.io/_posts/2021-04-14-newbery-lda.md

 future, I would like to come up with a more robust data collection method, but this worked for what I wanted to do with this analysis.
 Here is what the data look like for the first Newbery winner:

+    ## [1] "The Story of Mankind"

+    ## [1] "Hendrik Willem van Loon"

+    ## [1] "Winner of the first John Newbery Medal, this renowned classic is now updated for the millennium.
+Hendrik Willem van Loon's ability to convey history as a fascinating tale of adventure has endeared this book to countless readers. \"The Story of Mankind seems to be used as a core or spine world history by an increasing number of homeschoolers, particularly those looking for a history written from something other than a Protestant perspective.
+While the author was himself a Protestant, this history "